-– Some are unlabeled (yes this occurs quite often unfortunately even in 2024).
-The articles with incomplete legends represent both the biological and physical sciences, across many different disciplines, and clearly should not be considered isolated examples.
+- Some are unlabeled (yes this occurs quite often unfortunately even in 2025).
+Articles with incomplete legends represent both the biological and physical sciences, across many different disciplines, and clearly should not be considered isolated examples.

 - Some are used for inferential purposes (classic SE, robust SE, CI, etc.)